arfaram/eztagsattributetype/README.md

-# Tags AttributeType for eZ Platform LandingPage blocks
+# BlockTagAttributeTypeBundle for eZ Platform LandingPage blocks

-This bundle allows you to add new attribute type `tags` to the Landingpage blocks.
-It is based on the [NetgenTags Bundle](https://github.com/netgen/TagsBundle) and it uses the same autocomplete functionality on the same way like the eztags FieldType.
+This bundle allows you to add a new attribute type `tags` to the block definition.
+It requires the [NetgenTags Bundle](https://github.com/netgen/TagsBundle).

-You can read about the available attribute type in eZPlatform here: https://doc.ezplatform.com/en/latest/guide/extending_page/
+You can find the available attribute types in eZPlatform here: https://doc.ezplatform.com/en/latest/extending/extending_page/#creating-custom-page-blocks)

 ## Requirement

-- Ez Platform **Enterprise** 2.3+
+- Ez Platform **Enterprise** 3+

 ## Installation